-Brooks is the residency program director for the PGY2 Ambulatory Care Pharmacy Residency at the St. Louis County Department of Public Health where she practices as a primary care clinical pharmacist.
-She is currently a professor of pharmacy practice and interim director of the Division of Ambulatory Care at St. Louis College of Pharmacy.
-She earned her Bachelor of Science in Pharmacy and Doctor of Pharmacy degrees (Pharm.D.) from St. Louis College of Pharmacy.
-Subsequently, she completed a Geriatrics Specialty Residency at the VA St. Louis Health Care System – Jefferson Barracks.
-Brooks is a board-certified specialist in both Pharmacotherapy (BCPS) and Ambulatory Care (BCACP).
-She is recognized as a Fellow of the American College of Clinical Pharmacy (FCCP).
+Dr. Guyton is the residency program director for the PGY2 Ambulatory Care Residency at the St. Louis County Department of Public Health where she practices as a clinical pharmacist.
+She is currently an assistant professor of pharmacy practice at St. Louis College of Pharmacy.
+Dr. Guyton earned her Doctor of Pharmacy degree (Pharm.D.) from Southern Illinois University Edwardsville.
+Subsequently, she completed a PGY1 Pharmacy Residency at the University of Mississippi Medical Center and a PGY2 Ambulatory Care Specialty Residency at the University of North Carolina Hospitals and Clinics.
+She is a Board Certified Ambulatory Care Pharmacy Specialist (BCACP).

 More About the Program

 - Program Requirements